kourier-server/kourier/README.md

 Kourier uses SIMD instructions extensively on its parser while maintaining strict adherence to HTTP syntax rules.

-Kourier's parser is a performance powerhouse, capable of processing 12.1 million unencrypted HTTP requests per second on an AMD Ryzen 5 1600, an 8-year-old mid-range processor, using only half of its cores (wrk uses the other half).
+Kourier's parser is a performance powerhouse, capable of processing 12.1 million HTTP requests per second on an AMD Ryzen 5 1600, an 8-year-old mid-range processor, using only half of its cores (wrk uses the other half).
 It sets a new standard for HTTP parsing and leaves the highest-performing enterprise network appliances in the dust.

 Kourier is not just the fastest server on Earth; it's also open source, ensuring that all claims about its performance are verifiable.